pdn4kd/SDSS-Tidal-Parameter-Analysis/README.md

 	9. GALFIT_MBATCH.sh
 	10. Tidal_Model_Tc.pl

-Limitations of the scripts matching/cuts, and galfits fitting abilities result in a leaky pipeline.
+Limitations of the scripts' matching/cuts, and galfit's fitting abilities result in a leaky pipeline.
 Not all images will make it through to the final results.
+(And even fewer get through the extra data analysis steps for reasons that are unclear)

 ## Example query:
 ```